VECTOR ALGEBRA

 PROPERTIES OF VECTOR PRODUCT

-- Vector product is not commutative : The two vector productsandare equal in magnitude and opposite in direction.
+- Vector product is not commutative : The two vector products

-Hence, we conclude that .
+Hence, we conclude that

 Due to the result (i), vector product is said to be anti-commutative

-- The vector product of a vectorwith itself is a null vector, i.e., .
+- The vector product of a vector

 - Vector product is associative with respect to a scalar.
-Thus ifandare any two vectors and m a scalar, then
+Thus if

-- Distributive Law : For any three vectors,,
+- Distributive Law : For any three vectors

 VECTOR PRODUCT IN TERMS OF COMPONENTS

-Similarly, .
+.
 Also,

-Further, as , so we have , etc.
+as , so we have

 Hence